 If you happen to find yourself in Madrid and you’re looking for a change of pace from city life, a great day trip is to the UNESCO World Heritage site of San Lorenzo de El Escorial.
 The sprawling monastic complex, which is the historic home and royal seat of the Spanish Monarchy, is located just 45 minutes by car northwest of the capital city.

-For a welcome change of pace, we left the bustling energy of Madrid and headed northwest toward San Lorenzo de El Escorial, a small community about 45 minutes from the city.
-With several sites we wanted to see in that area, AG and her parents had generously offered to let us stay at their summer home in Collado Mediano for a couple of nights, allowing us to more easily explore the countryside.
-We briefly stopped at the summer house to drop off our things, then enjoyed the scenic 20 minute drive through lush green fields and pockets of low-growing trees to San Lorenzo.
+Because the area around the monastery has several sites we wanted to see, we opted to extend our time beyond just a day trip.
+Lucky for us, Alicia and her parents generously offered to let us stay at their summer home in Collado Mediano for a couple of nights.
+From Madrid, we drove to Collado Mediano to drop off our things, then enjoyed the scenic 20 minute drive through lush green fields and pockets of low-growing trees to San Lorenzo de El Escorial.

 Even when we arrived, I still didn’t know much of anything about this monstrously imposing and austere complex.

 It’s far more than just a monastery.
 Historically, this was the home of Spanish kings and their royal family members.
 Commissioned by Spain’s King Philip II, construction began in 1563.
 Plans included not only an impressive basilica and monastery to combat the rising threat of Protestantism, but also a school, library, pantheon, and royal palace.